stfc/PSyclone/doc/developers.rst

 A PSyclone developer will, by definition, be working with the GitHub PSyclone repository rather than installing a released version from pypi (using e.g. ``pip``).
 This section describes the set-up necessary when using PSyclone in this way.
+It also describes some of the development practises of the PSyclone project

 .. _dev-installation: